Panda Express String Bean Chicken Breast (Copycat Recipe)

 • Cornstarch – This is used as a thickener in the sauce.

-How to make Copycat String Bean Chicken Breast
+Simple Steps to String Bean Chicken

 Simply cook chicken, sauté vegetables, then combine the ginger soy sauce together.
 It is that simple!
 This is a family favorite dinner that is on our dinner rotation weekly.
 It is quick and easy to make on those busy nights!